What is Fire Seperation Versus a Fire Wall?

 - Holes in walls around pipes and wires

-If you are uncertain if there is a breach in a firewall, have the garage further evaluated by a qualified contractor.
+If you are uncertain if there is a breach in a fire separation have the garage further evaluated by a qualified contractor.
 What you want to imagine is a complete sheetrock wall separating the house from the garage – any holes in this wall could compromise the fire protection.
-Note that old homes built in the 1960’s and earlier often do not have firewalls.
-Installing firewalls in these homes can make them safer.
+Note that old homes built in the 1960’s and earlier often do not have fire separation.
+Installing fire separation in these homes can make them safer.

 - Anobiid Beetles